-Currently co-writing a book, "Born in Cambridge" for MIT Press about the history of Cambridge, Mass.
-Expected publication fall 2021.
+Co-wrote "Born in Cambridge" for MIT Press, published May 2022 on the history of Cambridge, Mass.

-I have also helped Harvard doctors write two books and three e-books since 2010, focused on autism, adult ADHD, childhood temper tantrums, micro aggressions and global public health.
+Also helped Harvard doctors write two books and three e-books, focused on autism, adult ADHD, childhood temper tantrums, micro aggressions and global public health.

 FAST MINDS: How to Thrive if you have ADHD (Or Think You Might)